meatie-se/pixel-minimap/README.md

 ## Instructions

 Use Tampermonkey plugin to inject this into the game.
-Add a script, paste in the code.
+Add a script, paste in the code from minimap_meatie.js.

 Images and the template list (templates.json, or templates/data.json) need to be on a https: server.
 Github is possibly the easiest option, if you get the Github windows client for updating it.